segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/freshchat-source/index.md

     - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but Segment recommend using something that reflects the source itself and distinguishes amongst your environments (eg. Freshchat_Prod, Freshchat_Staging, Freshchat_Dev).
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI to use in Freshchat.

-**Step 2:** Authenticate Freshchat

-1. Log in to your Freshchat account.
+6. Log in to your Freshchat account.
-2. In Freshchat, navigate to Admin → Marketplace Apps → Segment Integration.
+7. In Freshchat, navigate to Admin → Marketplace Apps → Segment Integration.
-3. Paste the your Segment write key and click **Authenticate account** to connect.
+8. Paste the your Segment write key and click **Authenticate account** to connect.
-4. After your account is authenticated, select one or more of the following events to send to Segment:
+9. After your account is authenticated, select one or more of the following events to send to Segment:
     - onAgentActivityCreate
     - onConversationCreate
     - onConversationUpdate
     - onMessageCreate
 For more information about Product Events, see the [Freshchat Product Events](https://developers.freshchat.com/v2/docs/product-events/){:target="_blank”} documentation.

-**Step 3:** Select Freshchat events to send to Segment

-1. There are [4 events](https://developers.freshchat.com/v2/docs/product-events/#) that can be pushed to Segment.
+10. There are [4 events](https://developers.freshchat.com/v2/docs/product-events/#) that can be pushed to Segment.
 You will be able to choose the events that you want to send to Segment
-2. You can add/remove the events that you want to send anytime after the app installation
+11. You can add/remove the events that you want to send anytime after the app installation

 ### Events